5 Retail Technology Trends to Watch in 2024

 AI is so important to the future of retail pricing that 73% of C-suite leaders say it will be a key strategy to use as they embrace new pricing models.

-A few tech startups have jumped into the dynamic pricing space and have posted notable funding rounds in 2023.
+A few tech startups have jumped into the dynamic pricing space and posted notable funding rounds in 2023.

 Datasembly is a Virginia-based startup that provides market intelligence for retailers that want to power dynamic pricing models.